Scottmax5/Portfolio-Websites/README.md

 <h1>Dog Insurance Website</h1>

 <p>This website is a template for a pet/dog insurane website, the main page has a header with background picture.
 Text boxes with links to the appropriate webpages, and a footer with links to different pages including a return to the top of page.
 The footer also has a email submit form, and the contract information with social media links.
 The rest of the website has information of company with useful links to the contact page with a fully functioning contact form.
 The sticky navbar is present on all pages for easy navigation.</p>

+<h1>Motorcycle Website</h1>

+<p>This single page website features a model of motorcycle with the options to click the color circles to change the image of the bikes color.<p>